Best Sleep Monitor Reviewed & Rated

 Sleeptracker watches provide relatively little data when compared to the gold standard for measuring the quality of sleep – polysomnography.
 This is a collection of different physiological measures that can be used to define and characterize sleep.
 Patients stay overnight for these sophisticated sleep studies which require a slew of equipment, from muscle monitors to EKG machines.

 Fitness monitors use accelerometers to measure actigraphy.
 Rather than actually measuring sleep, they are measuring an indirect approximation of sleep through movement.
-In order to make estimations of deep or light sleep, they use an algorithm that takes into account the relative amount of your bodily movement over the course of the night.
+In order to make estimations of deep or light sleep, the best sleep monitor uses an algorithm that takes into account the relative amount of your bodily movement over the course of the night.

 So, how accurate is actigraphy as a method of measuring sleep?
 A study was conducted in 2011 by Martin and Hakim which looked at that very question.
 Their conclusion was as follows: